 If you aren’t careful when it comes to hardwood floor care, you could potentially do more harm to your floors than good.
 Lots of DIYers will tell you to use vinegar and warm water as a cleaning solution around your home, and for most cases, this is true.
 But not for hardwood floors.

-With hardwood floors, you have to keep in mind that you’re not cleaning the wood itself, you’re cleaning the chemical finish that’s on the wood.
+With hardwood floors, you have to keep in mind that you’re not cleaning the wood itself, you’re cleaning the finish that’s on the wood.
 Vinegar is an acid and when it comes into contact with your hardwood, it’s going to dull the finish and actually start to break down the finish altogether.

 We aren’t saying that you should institute a new policy that no one can wear high heel shoes on your hardwood floors, but maybe you should.
 Hardwood floors are more sensitive than they look.
 Even your furniture can take a toll on the floors and leave scratches when (accidentally) moved.
 By being mindful about the types of things that come into contact with your hardwood floors, you can minimize the amount of damage the floors sustain over their lifetime.

 Hardwood floor care takes some time to execute properly.
-But polishing your floors is actually a great way to clean them.
+But polishing your floors is actually a great way to refresh them.
 When floors have a protective sealant on them, it’s the finish that’s getting cleaned, not the actual hardwood.
 By polishing your floor, you’re filling in the microscopic scratches that have been accumulating over the past month, and you’re helping to protect the floor.
 And as a bonus, this task can be completed relatively quickly if you do it right.

 Bring in Professionals Yearly For a Deep Clean

 The better you take care of your floors, the longer they’re going to last.
 But there is only so much that you can do on your own.
 The general cleaning and polishing can be done by you, but when it comes to doing a deep clean on your hardwood floors you should bring in professionals like JP Carpet Cleaning Expert Floor Care.
-A deep clean is necessary every year but is much more time-consuming process than polishing.
+A deep clean is necessary every year but is a much more time-consuming process than polishing.
 Trust us, you’re going to want to leave this part to the professionals.

 Hardwood Floor Cleaning and Refinishing in Los Angeles